mojaloop/ml-testing-toolkit/documents/User-Guide-Mojaloop-Testing-Toolkit.md

     ```
     environment.payeeRequest.headers['content-type']
     ```
+  - **custom.setRequestTimeout** - To set a specific timeout value for the request in milli seconds (Default: 3000ms)
+  - **custom.sleep** - To wait for particular amount of milli seconds
   - **custom.jws** - library

     With custom.jws library, you can sign and validate an FSPIOP request using JWS